iamalinguist/iamalinguist.github.io/_pages/profiles.md

     content: about_semantics.md
     image_circular: false # crops the image to make it circular

-  - align: right
+  #-#align: right
-    image: nativeenglish.jpg
+    #image: nativeenglish.jpg
-    content: about_nativeenglish.md
+    #content: about_nativeenglish.md
-    image_circular: false # crops the image to make it circular
+    #image_circular: false # crops the image to make it circular

   - align: centre
     content: about_miscellaneous.md